Roku upgrade guide: Should you buy a new box?

 Should you even buy a Roku?

 Roku, of course, isn’t the only streaming-device maker on the market.
-Although Roku’s Premiere+ and Streaming Stick are fine options, you might also want to consider the competition.
-Check out our reviews of the Amazon Fire TV, Amazon Fire TV Stick, Apple TV, Nvidia Shield TV, and Chromecast for more details.
+Although Roku’s Streaming Stick and Streaming Stick+ are excellent options, you might also want to consider the competition.
+Check out our reviews of the Amazon Fire TV, Amazon Fire TV Stick, Apple TV 4K, Nvidia Shield TV, and Chromecast for more details.

 Sign up for Jared’s Cord Cutter Weekly newsletter to get this column and other cord-cutting news, insights, and deals delivered to your inbox.

-Note: Editor's note: This story was updated in its entirety on November 20, 2017 to reflect the current competitive landscape.